easystats/effectsize/paper/paper.md

 ## Effect Sizes for ANOVAs

 In the context of ANOVAs (analysis of variance) or ANOVA-like tables, it is common to report ANOVA-like effect sizes.
-Unlike standardized parameters, these effect sizes represent the amount of variance explained by each of the model's terms, where each term can be represented by 1 or more parameters. `eta_squared()` can produce such popular effect sizes as Eta-squared ($\eta^2$), its partial version ($\eta^2_p$), as well as the generalized $\eta^2_G$ [@olejnik2003generalized]:
+Unlike standardized parameters, these effect sizes represent the amount of variance explained by each of the model's terms, where each term can be represented by one or more parameters. `eta_squared()` can produce such popular effect sizes as Eta-squared ($\eta^2$), its partial version ($\eta^2_p$), as well as the generalized $\eta^2_G$ [@olejnik2003generalized]:

 ``` r